ESWZY/telegram-news/README.md

 It does not need much so that you can run your code anywhere.

 First, I assume you have a [Telegram account](https://web.telegram.org/#/login).
 Then, ask [@BotFather](https://t.me/botfather) for a bot and bot token.
 After that, create a public [channel](https://telegram.org/tour/channels) or [group](https://telegram.org/tour/groups), and remember chat id you just named.
+Do not forget to invate your bot into your channel or group.

 You also need a SQL database.
 Any SQL database is OK.
 Especially, I recommend [PostgreSQL](https://www.postgresql.org/).